Space for Sound

 Meanwhile, the life of the SPL will continue: we’ll have a small programme of events in Edinburgh and will be present at various festivals and venues in Scotland in the first half of the year with our Commonwealth Poets United programme, as well as continuing our work in care homes with our Living Voices project.

 Of course we’ll be online as vigorously as ever, and we hope you’ll be following progress on our blog, as well as listening to our podcasts and poems, and exploring the site for information and resources such as our downloadable poem-posters.

 The staff will still be working full-time during the closure and will answer your enquiries by phone and by email.

 We look forward to welcoming you back to a rejuvenated building!

-We are always very happy to give individual or group tours.
+We cannot offer tours of the building at present.
+When we reopen, we will be happy to give individual or group tours.
 We can tailor these to your requirements; for example, we can provide tours for architecture students or creative writing groups, librarians and other professionals, teachers and school groups, or tourist groups.

 Hiring the building

 Our building is not available for hire at present.